 How to Make It:

 Heat a large skillet over medium-high heat and add oil.
-Season chicken with 1/2 teaspoon of salt and garlic powder.
+Season chicken with salt, garlic powder, and paprika.
 Add chicken to skillet and cook for 5-8 minutes per side, until chicken is done.
 Let cool and slice.

 Place the wrap on a clean surface.
 Spread 4 tablespoons blue cheese dressing over wrap.
 Place the lettuce on the upper 1/3 of the wrap.
 Top with a few slices of tomatoes, about 1/2 cup cooked chicken, 1 piece of bacon, and a few slices of avocado.
 Season with salt and pepper (about a pinch of each per wrap).